Skip to main content

 1. Ensure the run parameters

-You can change the run configuration by clicking the gear-button (Run Configuration) button and fill in the parameters you want to specify.
+You can change the run configuration by clicking the build-configuration-button (Run Configuration) button and fill in the parameters you want to specify.

 Run Configuration